neondatabase/website/content/docs/introduction.md

 title: Neon Serverless Postgres documentation
 ---

-Neon is serverless Postgres built for the cloud.
+Neon is Serverless Postgres built for the cloud.
 Neon separates compute and storage to offer modern developer features such as autoscaling, branching, bottomless storage, and more.

 ## Get started